ToF-/BowlingScoreForth/design.md

 In order to calculate the score of a game just after a roll, you need to know:
 * the current score,
-* the bonus situation,
+* the current bonus situation,
-* the frame number,
+* the current frame number,
 * the last roll or an info that the frame is complete.

 Then there are 5 steps for each roll.